Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Network Proprietor</b></td>
 <td>
-Proprietor(s) setup and define the purpose of a chain network.
-They are the stakeholders of a network.
+Proprietor(s) set up and define the purpose of a chain network.
+They are the stakeholders in a network.

 Roles: Chain Transactor, Chain Validator
 </td>